Skating Across Nova Scotia – How to Do it in One Day

 If you are a cross-country skier this year’s winter has been abysmal.
 The lack of snow has had outdoor types looking for alternatives and this year there has been a silver lining in the no snow cloud.
 Once every few years weather systems and the elements combine to create perfect conditions for skating across Nova Scotia – in one day.

-While that might sound impossible or limited to the Sydney Crosby’s of the world it is not.
+While that might sound impossible or limited to the Sydney Crosby’s of the world, it is not.
 In fact anyone with good skating technique, stamina and decent navigational skills can do it under the right conditions.
-Here’s how and why you might want to add your name to the list of the few people who have traversed Nova Scotia by skates, in a day.
+Here’s how and why you might want to add your name to the list of the few people who have succeeded in skating across Nova Scotia in one day.

 The conditions necessary for the Nova Scotia traverse only occur once or twice every few years.
 First, there must be no snow cover on the lakes.
 Secondly temperatures must have been substantially below freezing for at least 10 to 12 days, allowing the lakes to freeze solidly.
 Thirdly the wind has to be mild or moderate – usually by starting at Salmon Hole Dam any wind will be at your back, but this cannot be counted on.
 Although not an absolute necessity, it is preferable that the trip be made on a weekday to avoid the ATVs and snowmobiles that regularly use the lake to get to the many cabins along the shore.
 Wednesday January 31, 2007 was such a day.

-On Tuesday morning I received a call from Alan Rodger, a veteran of the crossing, advising that he and several others were heading to Panuke the next day and asking if I was in.
+On Tuesday morning I received a call from Alan Rodger, a veteran of the crossing, advising that he and several others were heading to Panuke Lake the next day and asking if I was in.
 Without hesitation and despite the short notice, I said yes.
 I knew the conditions had not been right for a crossing for almost five years and was keen to finally have a chance to experience this rare adventure.
 The next day dawned sunny with not a breath of wind – the only problem was that it was -22, the coldest day of the year so far.
-Appropriate clothing is the absolute key to enjoying, rather enduring the day.
+Appropriate clothing is the absolute key to enjoying skating across Nova Scotia.

 Layers that can be easily added or removed are essential.
 Skating, due to the more rapid movement, is much colder than cross country skiing and this fact should not be ignored in choosing what clothing to take.
 Also mandatory are plenty of hot or cold fluids – I found black tea especially warming.
 Food that will supply ready energy, a cell phone, winter survival kit, compass and detailed topographic maps of the area, preferably with the portage sites marked on them in advance are also essential.
 It is important to remember that you will be out of touch with civilization for the entire crossing and to prepare accordingly.
 Lastly, take a hockey stick– it provides the balance required when your skates hit a crack or other obstacle that might otherwise send you flying and is also helpful as a walking stick when scrambling over icy parts of the portages, as I was to find out.
 Of course, no hockey stick is complete without a puck.
 Bring a couple.